transcom/mymove-docs/docs/backend/guides/ghc-invoicing.md

 ---
-title: GHC Rate Engine & Invoicing
-sidebar_position: 1
+sidebar_position: 11
 ---

 # GHC Rate Engine & Invoicing

 The MilMove Rate Engine and Invoicing components are responsible for processing requests from the GHC Prime to receive payment for services rendered by creating a Payment Request, pricing the Payment Request, and storing the pricing information and details about the inputs used for pricing to the database.
 Once this information is stored in the database, the TIO UI is able to query the database for Payment Request(s) details for display on the UI.